 Check your labels to make sure they are UK grown, and look out for gorgeous purple-sprouting broccoli (pictured above), spring greens, field grown rhubarb, and new potatoes (such as Jersey Royals or Pembrokeshire Earlies).

-Cauliflower, radishes, basil, chives, dill, rocket, samphire, sorrel, spinach, spring onions, and watercress should be available, along with the first of the season’s asparagus – my all-time favourite veg!
+Cauliflower, radishes, basil, chives, dill, rocket, samphire, sorrel, spinach, spring onions, and watercress should be available, along with the first of the season’s asparagus – my all-time favourite veg, perfect for making this pasta dish.

 Oh, and if foraging is your thing – it’s also peak wild garlic season.
 I’ve written about where to find the best Wild Garlic foraging patches in Cardiff, and for some ideas on how to cook with it, click here: Three Ways with Wild Garlic.

 Want to source your veg as locally and sustainably as possible?
-Check out my little guide to Cardiff’s numerous Veg Box Schemes.
-I always choose organic veg because I believe it’s better for the planet and better for nature; I’ve also written a blog post about why Organic food should be top of the menu in a post-covid world.
+Then check out my little guide to Cardiff’s numerous Veg Box Schemes.
+I always try to choose organic veg because I believe it’s better for the planet and better for nature; I’ve also written a blog post about why Organic food should be top of the menu in a post-covid world.

 FIVE SEASONAL RECIPES TO TRY THIS MONTH